lim648/CHEP898/Assignment_5/Lina_Li_A5.md

 - Overlap exists:\
    - There is considerable overlap between the two groups in the 0.15 to 0.4 range.\
-   - his is important because it indicates common support, meaning there's a region where both groups have similar scores — and thus can be fairly compared after matching.
+   - This is important because it indicates common support, meaning there's a region where both groups have similar scores, and thus can be fairly compared after matching.